Ly0n/awesome-robotic-tooling/README.md

 * [canmatrix](https://github.com/ebroecker/canmatrix) - Converting CAN Database Formats .arxml .dbc .dbf .kcd
 * [autosar](https://github.com/cogu/autosar) - A set of python modules for working with AUTOSAR XML files
 * [canopen](https://github.com/christiansandberg/canopen) - A Python implementation of the CANopen standard.
 The aim of the project is to support the most common parts of the CiA 301 standard in a Pythonic interface.
+* [SavvyCAN](https://github.com/collin80/SavvyCAN) - A Qt5 based cross platform tool which can be used to load, save, and capture canbus frames

 ### Sensor and Acuator Interfaces